moliver28/research-handbook/content/handbook/people-group/engineering/promotion-document-style-guide.md

      - _"This promotion recognizes [name]'s ability to operate at the next level in their role when required to do so."_
    - **Do**:
      - _"With this promotion, [name] will assume ongoing responsibility for technical architecture, initially accelerating [project 1] as project lead and bringing forward completion of [project 2] and [project 3] by 3 months to the end of Financial Year 2026."_
-   - **Why**: Clearly defining the expected role evolution helps demonstrate the business need for the promotion and how investing in it will contribute to the organization’s goals.
+   - **Why**: Clearly defining the expected role evolution helps demonstrate the business need for the promotion and how investing in it will contribute to the organization's goals.

 ## Additional Tips for Clarity and Impact